-1 Introduction to Human Physiology (4) UC:CSU (CAN BIOL 12) (ANATOMY 1+PHYSIOLOGY 1=CAN BIOL SEQ B)
+1 Introduction to Human Physiology (4) UC:CSU

+Lecture 3 hours; Laboratory 3 hours.
 Prerequisite: Anatomy 1, or Agriculture 511 and 512, AND Biology 3, 6 or 44 with a grade of "C" or better.

 Lectures and laboratory exercises focus on the principle functions of the human body; circulatory, respiratory, digestive, nervous, sensory, muscular, excretory, endocrine, and reproductive.